confluentinc/ksql/docs/developer-guide/udf.rst

 - with two int parameters returning a long (BIGINT) result.
 - with two long (BIGINT) parameters returning a long (BIGINT) result.
 - with two nullable Long (BIGINT) parameters returning a nullable Long (BIGINT) result.
+- with two double parameters returning a double result.
 - with vararg double parameters returning a double result.

 .. code:: java